Soma2024-08/K-Nearest-Neighbor-Classification-Project/README.md

 **Minkowski distance with K = 3**.

 The confusion matrix below shows the count of correctly and incorrectly classified samples.

-As we can see, the model performs exceptionally well, correctly classifying the majority of samples.
-Only a few misclassifications occurred in one of the classes, indicating a **strong balance between precision and recall**.
 <p align="center">
   <img src="output2.png" width="500"/>
 </p>